 The Role of Catchment in UNIMAID Admission

-The University of Maiduguri (UNIMAID) is a federal University, but as the admission process commences, the university is obligated to lower the cutoff mark to favour states within the geographical area where the university is situated.
+The University of Maiduguri (UNIMAID) is a federal University, but as the admission process commences, the university is obligated to lower the cut off mark to favour states within the geographical area where the university is situated.

 UNIMAID has catchment states such as;